AaronBeaudoin/vue-text-input/README.md

 # vue-text-input

 `vue-text-input` is a Vue plugin which gives you much more control over the behavior of text-based input elements.
+Everything in `vue-text-input` is built with Vue's reactivity system in mind so you can easily modify the behavior of a text input on the fly.

+Installing `vue-text-input` gives you the `<text-input>` component along with a few tools which make using it a piece of cake.
+This component is just a wrapper around a regular `<input>` element, so you can style it just like you would a normal input.
+However, using `<text-input>` allows us to plug the behavior and state of the input into our application in a reactive and accessible way.

+The most important prop you can pass to a `<text-input>` component instance is the `type` prop.

+## Features

+In `vue-text-

+- Restrict what can be typed into an input using a function
+- Mark an input as valid, invalid, or neither using a combination of two functions
+- Format the text in an input as new text in inserted
+- Choose how text in an input is parsed into data when used with `v-model`
+- Choose how data connected to an input is stringified into text
+- Programatically manipulate or watch for changes in the currently focused text input from anywhere in an application
+- Add special behavior to an input

 You can set functions for validation and react to the current validity of the input, set functions which restrict what can be typed into the input altogether and react whenever this function restricts an input value, set functions for converting the text in the input to and from a different type, apply formatting to the input value as the user types, and more.

 This plugin does four things when installed:
 - Registers a global `<text-input>` component